 The Kyoto Prize was established in 1984.
 It is an international award given to honor those who have contributed significantly to the scientific, cultural, and spiritual betterment of mankind.
 The prize is presented annually in each of the following categories: Advanced Technology, Basic Sciences, and Arts and Philosophy.
 Candidates for the Kyoto Prize are nominated by official Kyoto Prize nominators.
 Recipients receive a diploma, gold medal, and cash honorarium.

 The National Medal of Technology and Innovation was established in 1980.
-This award is given annually to individuals or a team up to four companies or divisions of companies for their outstanding contributions to the Nation's economic, environmental, and social well-being through the development and commercialization of technological products, processes and concepts; technological innovation; and development of the Nation's technological manpower.
+This award is given annually to individuals or a team of up to four companies, or divisions of companies, for their outstanding contributions to the Nation's economic, environmental, and social well-being through the development and commercialization of technological products, processes, and concepts; technological innovation; and development of the Nation's technological manpower.
 The nomination deadline is 30 May.
 Recipients receive a medal.

 The Alfred Noble Joint Prize Award was established in 1929.
 This award is given to a member of any grade of the American Society of Civil Engineers, the American Institute of Mining, Metallurgical, and Petroleum Engineers, Inc.; the American Society of Mechanical Engineers, the IEEE, or the Western Society of Engineers.
 It is given for a technical paper of exceptional merit accepted by the Committee on Publications, or a committee of like standing, for publication in any of their technical publications, provided that the author has not passed their 35th birthday at the time the paper is submitted to the society in its final form.
 The nomination deadline is 1 May.
 Recipients receive a certificate and honorarium.